Osiris1975/namelist-mod-gen/src/namelist_mod_gen/generated_mods/osiris_namelists/SteamDesc.md

-[h1]Osiris's Namelist Mod[/h1]
+[h1]Osiris's Namelist Mod V2.0.0[/h1]

 Tired of your fleets and armies with missing names dues to hte %SEQ% bug since the 3.6.0 Orion patch?
-Interested in some name lists inspired by history?
+Want to get your space Ancient Egyptian or Ancient Greek on in full namified glory?

+For the more modern pallete, Osiris has namelists to suit as well.

+Curious what a namelist generated completely by [b]ChatGPT[/b] would look like?

 Then you've come to the right place!

 [hr][/hr]
 [h1]About the Namelists[/h1]

-Currently available namelists and their respective themes are:
+The currently available namelists and their respective themes are as follows (use the link below for full details on themes):

+- [b]American[/b]: American presidents, military leaders, landmarks, real fighter jets and naval vessels, and cities.
-- [b]Ancient Egyptian[/b]: Ancient Egyptian deities, cities, landmarks, pharaohs, etc...
+- [b]Ancient Egyptian[/b]: Ancient Egyptian deities, cities, landmarks, pharaohs, and weaponry.
+- [b]Ancient Greek[/b]: Ancient Greek deities, cities, landmarks, leaders and weaponry
 - [b]Arabian[/b]: Modern and medieval Arabian cities, landmarks and leaders using transliterated terminology.
 - [b]AstroSci[/b]: Planets, constellations, cities, scientific principles, Nobel laureates.
+- [b]ChatGPT[/b]: Names that ChatGPT generated when asked to generate cool sci-fi names for things.
+Cringy or cool?
+You decide!
+- [b]Medieval[/b]: Medieval weapons, cities, castles, knights and historical figures.
+- [b]Natural World[/b]: Names based on weather, animals and geological features of the natural world.
+- [b]Western Alliance[/b]: Names based on heads-of-state, landmarks, cities, and real warplanes and naval vessels from the Western Hemisphere and Western Europe.

 Planned or in development are:
-- [b]Medieval[/b]: Medieval weapons, cities, castles, and historical figures.
+- [b]Ancient Roman[/b]: Like the greeks, but with Roman words.
-- [b]MedModern[/b]: Hybrid between medieval weapons and modern-era everything else.
+- [b]MedModern[/b]: Hybrid between ship names from the Medieval namelist and UNE human names for everything else.
-- [b]Ancient Greek[/b]: Ancient Greek deities, cities, landmarks, leaders, etc...
-- [b]Ancient Roman[/b]: Ancient Roman deities, cities, landmarks, leaders, etc...
+- [b]NatModern[/b]: Hybrid between ship names from the Natural World namelist and UNE human names for everything else.

 For more details on the namelist themes, go here: